 as standard made it a refined sports car for 1973 and good value at its launch

 price of £2,294.
-In so many ways the MGBGTV8 is an undiscovered classic
+In so many ways the MGBGTV8 has been an undiscovered classic

-remains a sports car that a small band of enthusiasts enjoy and see as very good
+car that a small band of enthusiasts enjoy and see as very good value today in

 our MGBGTV8 photo profile.